Dawn Gile: Background

 Gile graduated from Rockford University with a Bachelor of Arts degree in psychology and a minor in French before getting her Juris Doctor degree from Loyola University Chicago School of Law in 2006.
 She worked in the Chicago area before moving to Maryland in 2007.
 Before becoming a state senator, she served as the president of the Military Spouse JD Network.

-In July 2021, Gile filed to run for the Maryland Senate in District 33, seeking to succeed retiring state senator Edward R. Reilly.
+In July 2021, Gile filed to run for the Maryland Senate in District 33, seeking to defeat state senator Edward R. Reilly, who later announced his retirement.
 She won the Democratic primary unopposed, and faced Republican state delegate Sid Saab in the general election.
 During her campaign, she received endorsements from President of the Maryland Senate Bill Ferguson, former U.S. Senate candidate Amy McGrath, and former Deputy Secretary of the Maryland Department of Housing Ardath Cade.

 In October 2022, Saab filed a $2 million defamation lawsuit against Gile, alleging that some of her campaign literature contained false information about him and his business, including the suggestion that he is under federal indictment.
-He also accused Gile of intentionally darkening his face to make him look like "a sinister minority."
 Gile, in a statement to Maryland Matters, called Saab's lawsuit a "distraction and a misuse of the legal system" and implied that his allegations were an act of desperation.
 Saab dropped the lawsuits once the election was over.

 Gile defeated Saab in the general election on November 8, 2022, receiving 55.41 percent of the vote to Saab's 44.48 percent.
 She is the first Democrat to win the state Senate seat in 50 years and the first Democrat to hold the office since Robert R. Neall.